PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 18:40:07
+Last updated: 2024-04-02 18:40:40
-Random Quote: It is not wisdom but Authority that makes a law. - Thomas Hobbes
+Random Quote: The weak can never forgive.
+Forgiveness is the attribute of the strong. - Mahatma Gandhi